 In the course of the outbreak, Liberians on MTM’s payroll would transport 262 suspected Ebola patients to get treatment and visit almost 3,000 homes to check on residents’ welfare.
 Leaving the country in December 2014 with Ebola on the wane, Meyler posted videos of Liberians dancing and singing in the street, holding signs congratulating her for her work.

 In America, the press and donors did the same.

 That month, Time magazine named Meyler among other Ebola fighters as a Person of the Year.
-MTM’s funding more than tripled, to $2.9 million that fiscal year, a fifth of it coming from the U.S. Department of State and U.S. Agency for International Development.
+MTM’s funding more than tripled, to $2.9 million that fiscal year.

 In the background, prosecutors were preparing their case against Johnson, but troubling news was filtering through about two key witnesses.

 A U.S. legal adviser to the sex crimes prosecution unit recalled meeting with Spada and Meyler.
 Spada, the complainant in the case, was to be witness No. 1, according to prosecution documents.
 But she told the adviser she was leaving the organization and Liberia for good.
 She promised she would return to testify — she would use her own money if necessary.